armand33/wikidatasets/README.md

 This project provides topical knowledge graphs extracted from WikiData database dumps.

 ### Data sets
-The data sets will soon be available on a dedicated page.
+Data sets are available on this [page](https://graphs.telecom-paristech.fr/Home_page.html#wikidatasets-section).

 ### Citations
 The applicable citation of the work will soon be published here.